 The Opioid Crisis Hasn’t Just Persisted—It’s Getting Worse

-In 2020, 191 people died every day in the United States from opioid overdose according to provisional CDC data.1 Additionally, US drug overdoses soared to more than 93,000 deaths–a 30% increase from 2019.1 Much of that increase was driven by opioid-related drug overdose deaths.
-In fact, opioids accounted for 69,710 deaths in 2020–a 40% increase over the year before.1 Our nation is suffering from a public health crisis, which has been exacerbated by COVID-19.
+In 2021, 221 people died every day in the United States from opioid overdose according to provisional CDC data.1 Additionally, US drug overdoses soared to 107,622 deaths—a 15% increase from 2020.1 Much of that increase was driven by opioid-related drug overdose deaths.
+In fact, opioids accounted for 80,816 deaths in 2021—a 15% increase over the year before.1 Our nation is suffering from a public health crisis, which has been exacerbated by COVID-19.
+In addition, the proliferation of illicit fentanyl and counterfeit pills laced with it and other dangerous substances is a driving force of overdose deaths in the US, making it much more critical—and urgent—to prevent opioid misuse and addiction.

 However, prescribers can be part of the solution.